 The D.C.
-Department of Insurance, Securities and Banking, also known as DISB, has two missions: to fairly and efficiently regulate financial services in order to protect the people of the District of Columbia; and to attract and retain financial-services businesses to the District.
-Visit us online at disb.dc.gov.
+Department of Insurance, Securities and Banking has two missions: to fairly and efficiently regulate financial services in order to protect the people of the District of Columbia and to attract and retain financial services businesses to the District.
+For more information, visit DISB at disb.dc.gov.